pingcap/docs/tidb-cloud/setup-self-hosted-kafka-psc.md

       2. Select **Private Service Connect** as **Connectivity Method**
    4. Take note the Google Cloud project in **Reminders before proceeding** information, which your can use it to authorize auto-accept endpoint creation request from TiDB Cloud.
    5. Take note of the **Suggested Kafka Zones**.
 Here are the Zones where the TiDB Cluster is deployed.
 It is recommended that Kafka to be deployed in these Zones as well to reduce cross-zone traffic.
-   6. Pick a unique **Kafka Advertised Listener Pattern** for your Kafka private service connect
+   6. Pick a unique **Kafka Advertised Listener Pattern** for your Kafka Private Service Connect service
       1. Input a unique random string can only include numbers or lowercase letters, which will be used to generate **Kafka Advertised Listener Pattern** later.
       2. Click **Check usage and generate** button to check if the random string is unique and generate **Kafka Advertised Listener Pattern** which will be used to assemble EXTERNAL advertised listener for kafka brokers, or configure Kafka-proxy.

-Please take note of all this deployment information, use them to configure your Kafka private service connect.
+Please take note of all this deployment information, use them to configure your Kafka Private Service Connect service.
 Example of deployment information.

 | Information                        | Value                                                                                                                        |